← Back to Blog

 Freedom — Cross-Device Blocking

 Freedom blocks apps and websites across your phone, tablet, and computer simultaneously.
 You can schedule a nightly "Locked Mode" session that prevents you from ending the block early.
+It supports iOS, Android, Mac, Windows, and Chrome, making it the most versatile option for people who doomscroll across multiple devices.

 Best for: People who also doomscroll on their laptop or iPad at night, not just their phone.
+The cross-device sync is its biggest strength.

 Brick — Physical Phone Lock

 Brick is a physical NFC tag.
 You tap your phone to the tag, and it blocks distracting apps.
 To unblock, you have to physically tap the tag again.
 The idea is you put the tag somewhere inconvenient (another room, your car) so getting to it requires real effort.
+The physical ritual of "putting your phone to bed" appeals to people who like tangible habits.

 Best for: People who want a physical, tangible ritual for putting their phone away.
+The hardware approach is unique and adds a layer of friction that is harder to dismiss mentally than a software button.

 Start Tonight